-Please see the Food and Agricultural Import Regulations and Standards (FAIRS) and FAIRS Export Certificate reports. that can be found at GAIN Search.
+Please see the latest Food and Agricultural Import Regulations and Standards (FAIRS) Annual and FAIRS Export Certificate reports that can be found at Global Agricultural Information Network Search.
 General information on import procedures can also be found in Bosnia and Herzegovina Country Commercial Guide.